James Reeb: Life and career

 Beginning in his new ministry, Reeb encouraged parishioners to participate in the movement as well.
-With his wife and four children, he lived in poor black neighborhoods where he felt he could do the most good.
-He took a job that would allow him to work closely with Philadelphia's poor community as a youth director for the West Branch Y.M.C.A. between 1957 and 1959.
-While at the Y.M.C.A. he abolished the racial quota system and started an integrated busing program to transport youth to and from the location.
-When he was granted preliminary fellowship by the Unitarians, he accepted an offer to be assistant minister of All Souls Church in Washington D.C.
+With his wife and four children, he lived in poor black neighborhoods where he felt he could do the best.
+He took a job that would allow him to work closely with Philadelphia's poor community as a youth director for the West Branch YMCA between 1957 and 1959.
+While at the YMCA he abolished the racial quota system and started an integrated busing program to transport youth to and from the location.
+When he was granted a preliminary fellowship by the Unitarians, he accepted an offer to be an assistant minister of All Souls Church in Washington D.C.
 After three years of active service at All Souls Church, Reeb was fully ordained as a Unitarian Universalist minister in 1962.
 In 1964, he began as community relations director for the American Friends Service Committee's Boston Metropolitan Housing Program, focusing on desegregation.
 At the AFSC, Reeb and his staff advocated for the poor and pressed the city to enforce its housing code, protecting the rights of tenants of all races and backgrounds, particularly poor African and Hispanic Americans.
 The Reebs were one of the few white families living in Roxbury.
-James Reeb's daughter Anne recollected that her father "was adamant that you could not make a difference for African-Americans while living comfortable in a white community."
+James Reeb's daughter Anne recollected that her father "was adamant that you could not make a difference for African-Americans while living comfortably in a white community."

 Reeb married Marie Deason on August 20, 1950; they had four children.